rhuelgarza03/Garbot/README.md

 # Garbot
-An all-purpose discord bot with many features.
+A hobby discord bot that can:

-You can download this repo and run him yourself with ``npm run start``.
-You will need node.js and the libraries from ``package.json`` installed.

-Currently has the following features:
     - general commands that can retrieve a user's avatar or info
     - economy with a store and user-suggested responses/items
     - osu! api integration to check recent scores and profile stats
     - dynamic file creation

+You can download this repo and:
+Install dependencies with ``npm install``
+Start bot with ``npm run start``

 Command list: